What you need to do if you need to self-isolate and live in a shared home with others.

 - using a separate bathroom from others, if possible

-- use your own toothbrush
+- using your own toothbrush

 - cleaning the toilet and bathroom every time you use them